sarah-jallot/esg_scoring/notebooks/clustering.md

 confusion_mat_df(model, y_test, y_pred, percent=True)
 ```

-From this confusion matrix, we see that catagory A is predicted very well from SFDR metrics + mkmeans labels.
+From this confusion matrix, we see that category A is predicted very well from SFDR metrics + mkmeans labels.

 ```python
 best_model = model